Nationals lose at Marlins 5-3 to tighten NL wild-card race

 Washington starting pitcher Austin Voth drove in a run with a single for his first major league hit and left after five innings with a 3-1 lead.
 The Nationals have lost his past four starts.

+Jeff Brigham, helped by two fine defensive plays, pitched a perfect ninth for his first career save.

+“There’s no better feeling than getting the ball in that situation,” said Brigham.

-Jeff Brigham, helped when left fielder Harold Ramirez robbed Adam Eaton of a hit, pitched a perfect ninth for his first career save.
-Starter Pablo Lopez allowed three runs in five innings and remained winless since June 15, before he was sidelined for more than two months by a shoulder injury.
+Miami starter Pablo Lopez allowed three runs in five innings and remained winless since June 15, before he was sidelined for more than two months by a shoulder injury.
 The Nationals started the game with three consecutive singles to take a 1-0 lead, but a nifty 3-6-1 double play helped Lopez escape further damage.

 INJURY REPORT

-Nationals infielder Asdrúbal Cabrera, who hurt his right ankle on a play at the plate Saturday, struck out as a pinch hitter in the eighth.
+Nationals: INF Asdrúbal Cabrera, who hurt his right ankle on a play at the plate Saturday, struck out as a pinch hitter in the eighth.

+Marlins: CF Magneuris Sierra left the game in the eighth inning with a hamstring strain that will end his season.
+Sierra, who has been staking a claim this month to consideration for a spot in the lineup next year, had a double and a triple and robbed Adam Eaton of an extra-base hit.
+Sierra batted .350 in 15 games.

 ATTENDANCE

-The announced crowd was 19,702, hiking the season total to 811,302.
-That’s an increase of 198 over 2018, but the Marlins finished last in the National League in attendance for the 14th time in the past 15 years.
+The announced crowd was 19,702, hiking the Marlins’ season total to 811,302.
+That’s an increase of 198 over 2018, but they finished last in the NL in attendance for the 14th time in the past 15 years.

 UP NEXT